| Key Fundamentals: Sales, Margins, Return On Equity

 lower, it could indicate the company is losing ground

+to competition.
 One other note: increasing profit margins aren't the

 same thing as increasing earnings, as we've shown with